raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 If the Raspberry Pi is not booting it's possible that the bootloader EEPROM is corrupted.
 This can easily be reprogrammed using the Raspberry Pi Imager tool which is available via the [raspberrypi.org downloads page](https://www.raspberrypi.org/downloads/).

+Usinmg the recovery image will erase any custom configuration options, resetting the bootloader back to factory defaults.

 ## Updating the bootloader

 We recommend setting up your Pi so that it automatically updates the bootloader: this means you will get new features and bug fixes as they are released.
 Bootloader updates are performed by the `rpi-eeprom` package, which installs a service that runs at boot-time to check for critical updates. `rpi-eepom` is available in the latest Raspberry Pi OS releases.